shailshouryya/yt-videos-list/README.md

   - `True` - write the files in order from oldest video to the most recent video
     * `chronological=False` (default) OR `chronological=True`
 * Options for the `headless` argument are
-  - `False` (default) - run the browser with an open Selenium instance for viewing
+  - `False` (default) - run the driver with an open Selenium instance for viewing
-  - `True` - run the browser in "invisible" mode.
+  - `True` - run the driver in "invisible" mode.
     * `headless=False` (default) OR `headless=True`
 * Options for the `scrollPauseTime` argument are any float values greater than `0` (default `0.8`).
 The value you provide will be how long the program waits before trying to scroll the videos list page down for the channel you want to scrape.
 For fast internet connections, you may want to reduce the value, and for slow connections you may want to increase the value.
   * `scrollPauseTime=0.8` (default)